COLLECTION

 Conditions Governing Access

 The collection is available by appointment for research.
-Researchers must register and provide two forms of valid photo identification.
+Researchers must register and provide valid photo identification.
 Please contact botref@oeb.harvard.edu for additional information.

 Extent